Archives Closed End of June

-Please be aware that Queen's University Archives will be closed Wednesday.
-13 December from 12:00-2:00 pm, and 25 December 2023 to 1 January 2024.
-We will reopen for regular hours on 2 January 2024.
+Please be advised that Queen's University Archives will be closed to the public from 16 June to 1 July 2025.
+We will reopen for regular hours on 2 July.

 Peter L. Twohig presented Preparing for ‘intelligent and thoughtful practice’: University education and health care workers, 1965-1975 on October 27th, 2023.